mhassannco/clear-command/README.md

 This script will print the command to clear your console, then wait 2.5 seconds and clear the console.

-## Developed by Malik Hassan with much love!
+## Developed by Malik Hassan with much love! <3

+## Previously clear-command but name changed due to import issues.